flippyhead/admiral-cloudformation/README.md

 ```

 Admiral then applies the parameters for a given environment to your CloudFormation templates as required by whatever action you are performing.

-## Easy Setup

-Admiral CloudFormation provides complete CloudFormation templates for some common server configurations.
-To initialize your project you can use:

-      $ admiral cf init <type>

-Where type is one of `mongo`, `elasticsearch` or `meteor`.
-In the current working directory, this will create a `CloudFormation.template` and `staging.json` and `production.json` files.
-These are complete configurations using best practices for each server type but you'll need to customize a few things including SSL certificate and security group names.

-More example templates will be added in the future.

 ## Examples